Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 There are 6 Label windows below the Notes area.
 Each can hold up to 15 characters, or less as limited by the control window size when entered manually.
 (But see Macro Notes, below.)

 Together with the matching Fields below them, Labels may be used instead of Notes to supply information that will be saved along with the trace data when you save a .DQA file, or save to Juxt Array memory.
+(Note that if you keep the default Labels and don't enter anything into any Field, no Labels are stored with the file: When you later open that file, the Labels area will be blank.)

 For example, if you are recording responses to a particular stimulus, you might want to label each response trace with the stimulus frequency, sound level, and burst duration used for that trace.
 In this case, the Labels might be Freq, SPL, and Duration.
 The Fields below these would hold the actual values of these parameters.
 Macros can be used to update Fields automatically, whenever the relevant parameters are changed.